bluedata-katacoda/katacoda-scenarios/Spark_Scenarios/step6.md

 Go inside the Spark folder.
 <br>`cd ~/Spark`{{execute}}

+<b>.wb</b> file contains a series of App Workbench commands that control the creation of the Catalog Image
-Please review the link before proceeding for wb file: [Link](http://docs.bluedata.com/awb34_applications-with-multiple-images)
+<br>Please review the link before proceeding for wb file: [Link](http://docs.bluedata.com/awb34_applications-with-multiple-images)

 Task 2:
 Go to Bluedata Workbench.